phaserjs/phaser/README.md

 * PIXI.InteractionManager is no longer over-written if the object already exists (thanks @georgiee, #818)
 * Key.justPressed and justReleased incorrectly set the delay value to 2500ms.
 Now defaults to 50ms (thanks @draklaw, fix #797)
 * Stage.backgroundColor can now accept short-code hex values: `#222`, `#334`, etc.
+* Pointer.withinGame is now accurate based on game scale and updated as the Pointer moves.
+* Stage.bounds is now updated if the game canvas offset changes position.
+Note that it gives the un-scaled game dimensions.

 ### New Features